sourcegraph/handbook/content/people-ops/hiring.md

     - Does this candidate have the skills and experience that we are looking for?
     - How do this candidate's skills, accomplishments, and interest in Sourcegraph compare to other candidates or our current team?
     - What makes us excited about hiring this candidate?

+## Hiring flow

+For any members of a hiring team, please see [this folder](https://drive.google.com/drive/u/0/folders/1tJAroT8Z1sPnWkETSbe2mFFaD5_g7Q_E) for a breakdown of each team's hiring process.
+The documents will outline responsibilities by role (Hiring Manager, Scheduling Coordinator, and People Ops) for each team.

 ## [Interview process](interview_process.md)